Comorbidity

 Anxiety

 It is very common for individuals diagnosed with depression to also suffer or be diagnosed with an anxiety disorder.
-Anxiety can be a symptom of depression and depression may be triggered by an anxiety disorder.
+Anxiety can be a symptom of depression, and depression may be triggered by an anxiety disorder.
 It can often be challenging to differentiate between the two, as they both share some common symptoms.
-An individual who is depressed or anxious may experience nervousness, irritability, have difficulty concentrating, and have disruptions to their normal eating or sleeping patterns.
+An individual who is depressed or anxious may experience nervousness, irritability, difficulty concentrating, and disruptions to their normal eating or sleeping patterns.

 An individual with anxiety may experience the following common symptoms: